Quick and Easy Baked Salmon

 You can also use this as the main protein for salads like Cobb Salad or Kale Salad.

-Yes, store in an airtight container for up to 3 months.
-To thaw, leave in the refrigerator overnight.
+Yes, freeze it in an airtight container for up to 3 months.
+To thaw, leave it in the refrigerator overnight.

 Baked Salmon